Switzerland offers one of the most efficient, scenic, and perfect railway systems in the world.

 The Swiss Half Fare Card offers discounts of up to 50% on journeys by trains, boats, buses, and most mountain railways, gondolas, and panoramic routes.

+It’s valid for one month, and you have the flexibility to use it.
 No need to travel on consecutive days; you pay half price each time you buy a ticket.

 If you are planning to take only a few trips or stay for a longer period without traveling every day, it’s perfect for you.